Email Fax Vs Fax Machines – What Has Changed?

 Faxes machines: …Zero.
 With a fax machine, you had to be pretty much “anchored” to the office or have someone in charge of receiving documents while you were away.
 When machines first appeared there wasn’t advanced mobile technology at the hands of everyone like today, so it was okay, but today we need portability when working at all times.

 Email fax: This technology introduced the term “portability” to faxing.
 At first, there were services which sent instant notifications to your phone whenever a new fax arrived, but right now, mobile fax apps have evolved to the point that we can use our phones as a virtual fax machine.
 They can send, receive, sign and compose new faxes.
 You can find apps for iPhones, Blackberry phones, and Android phones.

 Faxing from a mobile phone or smartphone is pretty easy and free if you have an account with an email fax service.
 If you prefer not having a monthly plan, you can also find different apps with in-app purchases, or in other words a price per fax.

 There’s still room for improvement in the mobile fax department.
 So far, only a couple of services offer an integrated mobile solution but expect more to appear in the next few months.

 As you can see, traditional fax technology was handy years ago and was the fastest way to transmit documents, but today we have to change if we want to keep up with the times.
 Fax is not dead; it has only changed, it has improved to the point that it allows more freedom than ever.

-There are still thousands of businesses that rely on faxes on a regular basis; they can benefit immensely from this type of technology.
+There are still thousands of businesses that rely on faxes on a regular basis; they can benefit immensely from the type of technology we talk about at GmailFaxPro.com.
 So why not give it a try?
 Remember that different services allow you to fax free of charge for a determined amount of time so that you can test the power of digital faxing with your own hands.